hcarnes/artsy_scraper_cli/NOTES.md

 What is an art gene?

+An art gene has a name.
+A an art gene has a url?
 An art gene has as list of artworks in that gene.
+This should have a collection of genes that the CLI can use.

 What is an artwork?